t-minini/simon-game-pp2-ci/README.md

 **Favicon.io**: A tool that simplifies the creation of website favicons, allowing users to easily generate icons that represent their brand across different platforms and devices.

-**pixabay.com/**: A popular online resource for free high-quality sounds.
+**Pixabay.com/**: A popular online resource for free high-quality sounds.

+**Mockuuups Studio:** A Figma plugin that simplifies the process of creating high-quality device mockups.

 Each of these tools plays a crucial role in the development, deployment, and maintenance of the website, contributing to its overall quality and user experience.